DawChihLiou/next-healthcare/README.md

 Standard version will bump your release version according to your commit messages.
 In order for Standard version to parse your our commit messages properly, the message should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).

 ## Build process and workflow

+The workflow is following [Trunk Based Development](https://trunkbaseddevelopment.com/).
+Each branch is a trunk and once the the branch is merged to master and pushed, **Zeit Now** will start the deploy process.

+To start developing, Please run `npm run dev`.
+The project has integrated with a couple of git hooks with [Husky](https://github.com/typicode/husky).

+- **Pre-commit**: Husky will run linter over your staged files.
+- **Pre-push**: Husky will run linter and unit test against the project to make sure there is no linting errors and pass all the tests.

+Once the branch is ready to merge, please run `npm run release` to update `CHANGELOG.me` and generate tag with a version bump.
+Standard version will commit the change for us when it finishes the process.
+Execute `git push --follow-tags <remote> <branch>` to push the branch with tags.

 ## Architecture